curl/curl/winbuild/README.md

  Using the **'VS [version] [platform] [type] Command Prompt'** menu entry: where [version] is the Visual Studio version, [platform] is e.g. x64 and [type] Native of Cross platform build.
 This type of command prompt may not exist in all Visual Studio versions.
+For example, to build a 64-bit curl open the x64 Native Tools prompt.

  See also: [Set the Path and Environment Variables for Command-Line Builds](https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line)